Infers/Infers/Docs/Tutorial.md

 Infers doesn't have such nice safety properties and, on the other hand, Infers allows pretty much arbitrarily complex heterogeneous sets of inference rules to be used.
-Because there are very little constraints, there are likely to be applications of Infers that are significantly dissimilar from anything that has been done so far with type classes or, as described in the next section, with datatype generic programming techniques.
+Because there are very few constraints, there are likely to be applications of Infers that are significantly dissimilar from anything that has been done so far with type classes or, as described in the next section, with datatype generic programming techniques.